jaschmitt/circleci-docker-example/README.md

 ### About CircleCI Guest Writer Program

 Join a team of freelance writers and write about your favorite technology topics for the CircleCI blog.
-Read more about the program [here][gwp-program].
+Read more about the program [here](https://circle.ci/3ahQxfu).